craftcms/docs/docs/5.x/system/relations.md

 :  One of `element`, `sourceElement`, or `targetElement`

 Accepts
-:  Element ID, element, [element query](../development/element-queries.md), or an array thereof
+:  Element ID, element, [element query](../development/element-queries.md), special `:empty:` or `:notempty:` tokens, or an array thereof

 Description
 :  - Use `element` to get results on either end of a relational field (source _or_ target);